-Trump plots controversial Putin meeting, leaves NATO allies guessing
+Details of Trump, Putin meeting are set

+More details about the summit were expected as early as Wednesday when Trump's national security adviser John Bolton met with his Russian counterparts in Moscow.
+Before his arrival, it wasn't clear whether he would meet with Putin.
+But on Wednesday, Kremlin spokesperson Dmitry Peskov indicated the two men would sit for talks.

+Peskov said the meeting could be "used as an opportunity to exchange opinions on major international problems -- this list is quite clear and obvious -- as well as the poor state of our bilateral relations."

-Washington (CNN)President Donald Trump is renewing his censure of NATO on the campaign trail ahead of his upcoming visit to the defense bloc's headquarters.
+Trump, meanwhile, is renewing his censure of NATO on the campaign trail ahead of his upcoming visit to the defense bloc's headquarters.

 In Moscow, the US national security adviser is finalizing plans for a meeting between the American and Russian presidents.